bhargav-joshi/Computer-Network-Programs/README.md

 ## Instructions

 For TCP UDP You need 2 terminals so you can use VSCode & Git Which works perfectly for me.

+In TCP & UDP socket programming we need to run the server java program from one terminal and from other terminal you need to run client program so you have to run this respectively.